 Writing is a complex process that requires a wide range of skills — a strong vocabulary; an understanding of genre, text structure, and voice; basic mechanical skills (grammar and punctuation); organizational skills; and higher order thinking.

 - Writing and Spelling (PBS Launching Young Readers series)

 - Growing Writers (PBS Launching Young Readers series)

 - Topics A-Z: Writing

-A child’s writing development parallels their development as a reader.
-Print awareness develops in young children as a result of being read to by adults and having other literacy experiences.
-Part of print awareness is the realization that writing is created with instruments such as pens, pencils, crayons, and markers.
+A child’s writing development parallels the child's development as a reader.
+Part of early print awareness is the realization that writing can be created with everyday tools such as pens, pencils, crayons, and markers.
 Children begin to imitate the writing that they see in the environment.
 What often starts as scribbling ends up being important clues to a child’s understanding that print carries meaning.

 As with reading skills, writing grows through explicit instruction.
 Writing is a skill with rules and structures.
 Across multiple grade levels, good writers are created through systematic, explicit instruction, combined with many opportunities to write and receive feedback.